The Best Exotic Marigold Hotel (2012)

 Critic Consensus: The Best Exotic Marigold Hotel isn't groundbreaking storytelling, but it's a sweet story about the senior set featuring a top-notch cast of veteran actors.

-The Best Exotic Marigold Hotel Videos & Photos
+The Best Exotic Marigold Hotel Trailers & Photos

 Watch it now

 as Graham Dashwood

 as Muriel Donnelly